 Anxiety can be paralyzing.
 It can keep us from making friends, putting ourselves in social situations, or moving forward in our careers.
 Even more than that, it is extremely uncomfortable; interfering with our everyday lives and sometimes even our health.

-Anxiety can be experienced both somatically and cognitively, and a person’s reactions to our anxiety often exacerbate the symptoms.
-It is experienced somatically, such as with racing heart, shallow breath, and other anxious bodily reactions.
+Anxiety can be experienced both somatically and cognitively, and people’s reactions to their anxiety often exacerbate the symptoms.
+It is experienced somatically, such as racing heart, shallow breath, and other anxious bodily reactions.
 It is experienced cognitively through thoughts that something terrible might happen, or worry of what others might think.
-A person’s reactions to anxiety may lead them to develop a drinking problem or to overindulge in food.
+People’s reactions to anxiety may lead them to develop a drinking problem or to overindulge in food.
 Perhaps it interferes with a person’s career or relationships, or results in low self-esteem.